|Nutrition Facts (per serving)|

 Gather the ingredients.

-Pour the whiskey, triple sec, and sour mix into a collins glass filled with ice.
+Pour the whiskey, triple sec, and lemon juice into a collins glass and add ice.

 Top with soda.

+- Choose a quality triple sec.
 Whatever you do, stay away from those $5 specials that are so common at the liquor store.
-Don't even allow them in your bar, they're too sweet and unnaturally flavored to do any cocktail any good.
+They're too sweet and unnaturally flavored to do any cocktail any good.

-Your choices for lemon-lime soda are vast.
+- The choices for lemon-lime soda are vast.
 Sprite, 7-Up, and Sierra Mist are all popular options.
-If you want a splash of something really interesting, try Q Drinks Lemon or Fever-Tree's Bitter Lemon.
-This last one adds a nice contrast to the sweet and sour drink.
+If you want a splash of something really interesting, try Q Drinks Lemon or Fever-Tree Sparkling Lemon.

 How Strong Is the Lynchburg Lemonade?

-While it's a mild cocktail, it has been known to get people drunker than they expected.
-The problem often comes when people pour too much whiskey.
-To keep the drink under control, maintain a balance of flavor, and help prevent a hangover, stick to the standard 1 1/2-ounce shot.
+The Lynchburg Lemonade is a relatively mild drink.
+On average, its alcohol content is around 8 percent ABV (16 proof), which is a little lighter than a glass of wine.
+However, this drink has been known to get people drunker than they expected.
+Other than drinking too many, the problem often comes from overpouring the whiskey.
+To keep the drink under control, maintain a balance of flavor, and to help prevent a hangover, stick to the standard 1 1/2-ounce shot.